 This is a question that Rockford IT, security experts based in Telford, are regularly asked, followed by how do you avoid and remove it.
-With the increase of our resident IT security expert, Penetration Tester Ian Simons gives the low down on Ransomware and how you can protect yourself and what to do if your computer/ devices are affected.
+With people becoming more aware of these attacks our resident IT security expert, Penetration Tester Ian Simons gives the low down on ransomware and how you can protect yourself and what to do if your computer/ devices are affected.

 Ransomware is an order of malware and is separated into many families.
 It operates, as suggested, by removing access to your computer by either locking your workstation or encrypting your files, only returning the system to your control should you choose to pay the ransom.